dlwub/My-personal-portfolio-Mobile-Version-/README.md

 # A personal portfolio page (Mobile version)

 This project is a personal portfolio site.
-We use a responsive design to make it accessible on all devices.
+We use CSS grid to create a responsive design that is accessible on all devices.